OctopusDeploy/docs/docs/deployment-examples/custom-scripts/index.md

 position: 50
 ---

-As a convention-oriented deployment tool, Octopus can perform a number of actions automatically, such as [managing configuration features](/docs/deployment-process/configuration-features/index.md), creating [IIS websites and application pools](/docs/deployment-examples/iis-websites-and-application-pools.md), and installing [Windows Services](/docs/deployment-examples/windows-services.md).
+As a convention-oriented deployment tool, Octopus can perform a number of actions automatically, such as deploying and configuring common types of applications to popular hosting environments.
+In these situations, we have built everything you need into Octopus.
 Sometimes however you’ll need to do more than the built-in conventions support, and that’s where custom scripts come in.

 ## Supported Script Types

-Octopus supports the following scripts:
+Octopus supports the following scripting environments:

  - PowerShell scripts (.ps1)
  - C# scripts (.csx) using [ScriptCS](https://github.com/scriptcs/scriptcs)